 It is well suited for a variety of flower bed types: trees, shrubs, green plants or flowers, potted plants both indoors and outdoors.

-It’s particularly well appreciated when spread around rocks, conifers and to match the color of the floor on your decks and terraces.
+It’s particularly well appreciated when spread around rocks, conifers, garden ornaments and to match the color of the floor on your decks and terraces.

 Advantages of mineral mulch